11.2 Exposure Sequences and Contemporaneous Calibrations

 .
 In this way, time-resolved observations at minimum time intervals of roughly 20 seconds for the CCD (if subarrays are used) and 30 seconds for the MAMA can be taken in ACCUM

 operating mode.
 The output of this mode is a series of identical exposures.
-If your exposure time is 60 seconds, and you set Number_Of_Iterations=20
+For instance, if the exposure time is 60 seconds, and set Number_Of_Iterations=20

-, you will obtain twenty 60-second exposures.
+, twenty 60-second exposures will be obtained.
 These twenty exposures will be associated with one another and processed through the pipeline as a unit—the individual exposures will be fully calibrated and a summed image will also be produced for MAMA data as well as a cosmic-ray rejected image for CCD data (see also Chapter 15).

 -